-Adjustment: adjusting sector intensity (Isc) in the base year and thus at the end point of the scenario to ensure consistent scope and methodology applied to portfolio and market target.
+• Adjustment: adjusting sector intensity (I^{sc}) in the base year and thus at the end point of the scenario to ensure consistent scope and methodology applied to portfolio and market target.

-In both SBTI's and the PACTA methodology the target emissions for the sector are taken from climate scenarios.
+In both SBTI's and the PACTA methodology, the target emissions for the sector are taken from climate scenarios.
 This is a global economy top-down approach which applies an absolute emissions value in the end year and then coverts this to yearly emission intensities.

-However, a discrepancy arises between the scenario and PACTA's asset level data - this is a divergence of data universe.
-I.e. the Scenario has estimated the global production whereas the PACTA asset level data set is based on physical assets present in the data set, Hence the former will have inbuild assumptions and the later will have imperfect coverage.
+However, a discrepancy arises between the scenario and PACTA's asset level data.
+This is a divergence of data universe, i.e. the scenario has estimated the global production whereas the PACTA asset-level data set is based on physical assets present in the data set.
+As a result, the former will have built in assumptions and the later will have imperfect coverage.
 The two are therefore not comparable.

-To reflect this difference, a required change, (g) in a specific year, t, is taken from the sector CO_2 - intensity in a specific year, t, compared to the base year, t0.
+To reflect this difference, a required change, (g) in a specific year, t, is taken from the sector CO_2 intensity in a specific year, t, compared to the base year, t0.
 This ensures consistency in calculating CO_2 intensity targets at any given time as the average sector intensity is calculated on a rolling basis based of real asset data.
 So, any changes in sector intensity on a year to year basis will be reflected in the portfolio's intensity reduction target.